etychon/iox-x86-secure-storage-demo/README.md

 It shows that the script uses REST API to request a token from the Secure Storage API, and then uses that token to store, get, list, and delete a secure object which in this case is a key called 'testKey' and content is 'testKeyContent'.

+The script rinse and repeats that process indefinitely.

 ## Poking around

 Using 'ioxclient' one can have access to the application console, which means getting access to a shell inside the running container.
 From there you can directly play with the API as the `curl` utility is installed.